digitaltwinconsortium/ManufacturingOntologies/README.md

 ### Installation Instructions

-To install the production line simulation, you need a Windows PC or virtual machine with at least 16GB of memory as you will be deploying 30 Docker Containers.
+To install the production line simulation, you need a Windows PC or virtual machine with at least *16GB of memory* as you will be deploying 30 Docker Containers.
 Then follow these steps:

 * Use an existing Azure subscription you have admin access to or get a free Azure subscription from [here](https://azure.microsoft.com/en-us/free).

-* Deploy 5 units of an S1 Azure IoT Hub into your Azure subscription.
+* Deploy *4 units* of an S1 Azure IoT Hub into your Azure subscription.
 Once deployed, create 6 devices and call them publisher.munich.corp.contoso, publisher.capetown.corp.contoso, publisher.mumbai.corp.contoso, publisher.seattle.corp.contoso, publisher.beijing.corp.contoso and publisher.rio.corp.contoso.

 * Download and install Docker Desktop from [here](https://www.docker.com/products/docker-desktop), including the Windows Subsystem for Linux (WSL) integration.
 After installation and a required system restart, accept the license terms and install the WSL2 Linux kernel by following the instructions.
 Then verify that Docker Desktop is running in the Windows System Tray and enable Kubernetes in Settings.